NVIDIA/cccl/README.md

 ### Compatibility Guarantees

-Informally, SemVer states that changes that break a libraries API are only allowed in major version updates.
+Informally, SemVer states that changes that break a library's API are only allowed in major version updates.
 However, SemVer is clear that library authors are responsible for defining what constitutes their public API as well as what constitutes a breaking change to that API.
 For example, in C++ code, there are many changes that could cause build failures, but may not be considered breaking changes that would require a major version update.